Snehal-Singh174/Snehal-Singh174/README.md

 - 💬 Ask me about Android,Firebase and Python.
 - 🔭 I’m currently working on Android, Flutter and ML.
 - 🔔 Subscribe: [Code Warriors](https://www.youtube.com/channel/CodeWarriors)
-- :woman_technologist: COO at Code Warriors
+- :woman_technologist: Programmer Analyst at Dhiwise || COO at Code Warriors
 - ⚡ Fun fact: The First Computer Programmer Was a Female Mathematician.